FabiowQuixada/isml-linter/docs/rules/eslint-to-isscript.md

 :eight_spoked_asterisk: **Attention:** Please note that simply applying your current set of ESLint rules to ISML templates might produce undesired side-effects.
 It is recommended that you carefully select which rules will apply to the templates.

-For example, each &lt;script> tag is treated as an independent scope, even if they are in the same template, so **let** and **const** rules might behave in an unexpected way.
+For example, each `<isscript>` tag is treated as an independent scope, even if they are in the same template, so `let` and `const` rules might behave in an unexpected way.

-If you need to have a different ESlint configuration for templates, you can set the "eslintConfig" property in the .ismllinter.config.js file.
+If you need to have a different ESlint configuration for templates, you can set the "eslintConfig" property in the _.ismllinter.config.js_ file.

 ## Configuration